 Reading excites me!
 Yes, I love reading myself.
 However, what I love even more is seeing kids’ eyes light up when they first start to see themselves as readers.
 I love it when they feel confident in their own reading!
 If there is a light inside of me, you can be sure it is shining brightly when kids first confidently read.
 This process does not happen overnight for the struggling reader.
-There are barriers to overcome.
-There is negative self-talk to address.
+There are barriers to overcome and negative self-talk to address.
 There is confidence to gain!
 Each of these steps is part of the process when helping individuals overcome reading difficulties.

 *Disclaimer: This post contains affiliate links, meaning that I make a small commission on purchases made at no extra cost to you.
 Thank you for your support!

 I’ve worked with many individuals over the years to help them overcome reading difficulties.
 One part of this role is helping the individuals to choose good fit books each step of the way.
 Not long ago, I assisted a young boy who was beyond frustrated with his library book.
 He had recently made great strides in his reading and seemed to believe this meant that he should be able to read any novel now.